 CircleLytics Dialogue is widely used in education.
 CircleLytics is based on the science of collective intelligence and dialogue dynamics.
 People in the online dialogues are not rushed by a workshop or digital session of one or more hours but can reflect on their and mostly others’ answers, over several days, through two asynchronous online rounds.
 No video sessions, no survey, but actual dialogues.
 Dialogues teach us to see each other’s perspectives, it creates nuances and leads to new common insights.
 That requires attention and time to reflect.
 The dialogue method enables quick group-supported decision-making, in a matters of days to a few weeks.

 This blog is about the different ways that dialogue is applied in the field of education.
-The dialogue method has been applied at institutions such as Leiden University, University of Amsterdam, Breda University of Applied Sciences, ROC Mondriaan, InHolland University of Applied Sciences, Avans University of Applied Sciences, Kentalis (Special Education) and many primary and secondary schools.
+The dialogue method has been applied at institutions such as Leiden University, University of Amsterdam, Breda University of Applied Sciences, Amsterdam University of Applied Sciences, ROC Mondriaan, InHolland University of Applied Sciences, Avans University of Applied Sciences, Kentalis (Special Education) and many primary and secondary schools.
 Working with groups ranging from dozens to thousands of participants.

 Read more about one educational organization’s road to better performances “The dialogue feels like a true victory.”

 Key reasons why the Education System applies CircleLytics Dialogue

 The reason for using CircleLytics Dialogue is usually that organizations want to shape their participatory policy, improving their democratic work processes.
 Sometimes this is prompted by a direct reason: students or employees who exert pressure and express their opinions, but do so in a disorganized manner, or at unforeseen moments.
 That type of feedback is usually not very useful.
 You do not want small biased groups, which may not be representative, to dictate the agenda with their behavior, whether or not through (social) media, a joint signed call for action or a letter, etc.